linhx/-linhx-ckeditor5-emoji/README.md

 Copy `@linhx/ckeditor5-emoji/theme/emojis.png` to your public assets folder, so that the emoji sprite can be accessed through `yourdomain.com/emojis.png`.
 If not, you have to modify the css file `@linhx/ckeditor5-emoji/theme/emoji.css` to specify the emoji sprite url.

+### Custom your Emoji sprite

+If you want to use your Emoji sprite:

+1. Config plugin

+    ```javascript
+    {
+        emoji: {
+            tag: string, // your html tag name of emoji element
+            class: string, // your prefix css class of emoji, default is "em"
+            groups: Map<string, Array<{key: string, name?: string}>>, // Map of groups of emojis, e.g. { people: [{ key: 'grinning', name: 'Grinning' }] }, the emoji keys should be matching with your css classes.
+        }
+    }
+    ```

+2. Write your emoji CSS file, check `theme/emoji.css` for more information.

 ## TODO

 - [ ] single image emoji